MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 More restrictive constraints increase the rank of the tensor since there is less freedom in selecting the factors.

 Most tensor decomposition algorithms require the rank as input \[CITE\] since calculating the rank of the tensor can be NP-hard in general @vavasis_complexity_2010.
 For applications where the rank is not known a priori, a common strategy is to attempt a decomposition for a variety of ranks, and select the model with smallest rank that still achieves good fit between the factorization and the original tensor.
+See section @sec-estimating-tensor-rank for an implementation of this strategy.

 = Computing Decompositions
 <computing-decompositions>